Jason2Brownlee/BrilliantMindsDownUnder/content/docs/chapter_05_john_carew_eccles.md

 After completing his secondary education, Eccles enrolled at the University of Melbourne, where he pursued a degree in medicine.
 During his time at the university, he became fascinated with the workings of the nervous system and began to contemplate a career in research.
 In 1925, he graduated with honors and was awarded a Rhodes Scholarship to study at Oxford University in England.

 Eccles' time at Oxford proved to be a turning point in his academic career.
-Under the mentorship of renowned neurophysiologist Charles Sherrington, he began to delve deeper into the mysteries of the nervous system.
+Under the mentorship of renowned neurophysiologist Charles Sherrington, he began to explore deeper into the mysteries of the nervous system.
 Sherrington's work on the reflex arc and synaptic transmission had a profound influence on Eccles, shaping his research interests and setting the stage for his future discoveries.

 ## Academic and Professional Journey